Bricktech2000/Notes/notes/finite acceptor.md

 >  A --0--> D --1--> D --0--> D
 > ```

-**definition** a deterministic [[finite acceptor]] is called _minimal_ if it has the minimum number of states needed to recognize its language &mdash; <https://en.wikipedia.org/wiki/DFA_minimization>
+**definition** a deterministic [[finite acceptor]] is called _minimal_ if it has the minimum number of states needed to recognize its language --- <https://en.wikipedia.org/wiki/DFA_minimization>

-_minimization_ is performed by merging _indistinguishable_ states &mdash; <https://www.youtube.com/watch?v=7W2lSrt8r-0>. a pair of states is indistinguishable if and only if they are either both or neither final and their transitions are equal up to target state indistinguishability. minimal deterministic finite acceptors are unique up to state renumbering
+_minimization_ is performed by merging _indistinguishable_ states --- <https://www.youtube.com/watch?v=7W2lSrt8r-0>. a pair of states is indistinguishable if and only if they are either both or neither final and their transitions are equal up to target state indistinguishability. minimal deterministic finite acceptors are unique up to state renumbering